 The running of fair elections shall be the responsibility of the Returning Officer, on behalf of the Board of Trustees.
 They shall ensure the elections are run in accordance with the Memorandum & Articles and Bye-Laws.

-All Officers must be a member of the Union at the time of their election and for the duration of their time in office.
+All candidates must be a member of the Union at the time of their election.

+All Officers and Representatives must be a member of the Union for the duration of their time in office.

-All Officers shall be elected in the Spring and serve their term of office from 16 July to 15 July of the following year.
+Timing of elections:

+Student Representatives and Student Trustees shall be elected in Term 1.

+Sabbatical Officers, Student Officers and NUS Delegates shall be elected in Term 2.

 The Returning Officer shall:

 Be an external appointment ratified by Union Executive.